-Nancy Cox is a math teacher at Central Elementary School, Vermont.
+Nancy Cox is a math intervention teacher at Burns Middle School, Kentucky.
 Nominated by Dane W. Ferguson.

 “Mrs. Cox is a highly skilled and trained teacher who has demonstrated an incredible ability to improve student performance in math.
 She finds games and activities that engage different students throughout each lesson.
 All of her students experienced an average growth of more than 6 points based on MAP Growth Assessment data.”